 - Wait 2 more hours and take the pain medication.

-- Continue this regimen, alternating between ibuprofen and your prescription medication for the next 24 hours.
+- Continue this regimen, alternating between ibuprofen and your prescription pain medication, for the next 24 hours.

 - Continue changing the gauze every 45 minutes until the area is not actively bleeding.